Windows 10 S review: Microsoft's OS for students is hard to love

 One of the selling points of Windows 10 S, according to Microsoft, is its resistance to “known ransomware.”
 Windows 10 S is the company’s newest and most hardened OS, according to a company blog post.
 ZDNet almost immediately put that claim to the test, and found that Windows 10 S could be exploited via an old workaround: Word macros.
 We didn’t try to reproduce ZDNet's results, but take Microsoft’s claim with a grain of salt.

-Another thing to consider: Don’t think that apps like Avast Virus Download Center, Kaspersky Now, or McAfee Central—all apps that appear in the Store when you search for “antivirus”—represent actual antivirus programs.
+Another thing to consider: Don’t think that apps like Avast Antivirus Download Center, Kaspersky Now, or McAfee Central—all apps that appear in the Store when you search for “antivirus”—represent actual antivirus programs.
 They’re not.
 You’re dependent upon Windows Defender’s built-in firewall and antivirus—both competent, but probably not as secure as a third-party solution.

 Finally, there’s speed.
 Microsoft claimed that Windows 10 S is faster to boot and resume than Windows 10 Pro.
 Originally, we found that Windows 10 S was slower than Windows 10 Pro.
 After retesting, we found it’s slightly quicker to boot, but also slightly slower to resume from a cold boot.
 Neither difference is especially significant.